task4233/note/src/README.md

 ---

 # Abstract
-**Takashi Mima** a.k.a task4233 is a junior student at Department of Information Science and Engineering at Shibaura Institute of Technology.
+**Takashi Mima** a.k.a task4233 is a senior student at Department of Information Science and Engineering at Shibaura Institute of Technology.

 # Interests
  - Computer Science